ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_lit4
     DW_OP_overlay

-> However, the preferred way is more compact but it will only work if
-> reg0 is at least 32b but not more than 96b or if the consumer is
-> unlikely to read more than 12 bytes, is to create an overlay on top
+> If reg0 is a 32b register, a more compact way is to create an overlay on top
 > of reg0.
+This leaves a hole of undefined storage between the last bit of
+> reg0 and the beginning of the value in fbreg(-12).

     DW_OP_reg0
     DW_OP_fbreg (-12)
+    DW_OP_lit8
     DW_OP_lit4
-    DW_OP_lit8
     DW_OP_overlay

-> As long reg0 is less than 32b this will leave a hole of undefined
-> storage between the last bits of reg0 and the beginning of the value
-> in fbreg(-12).
->
-> If reg0 is more than 32b and less than 96b or if more than 12 bytes
-> are likely to be read by the consumer then the undefined bits can be
+> If reg0 is more than 32b, the undefined bits can be explicitly overlayed
-> explicitly overlayed onto the reg0's upper bytes.
-This undefined
+> onto the reg0's upper bytes.
+Note that if reg0 is more than 96b, bits beyond
-> storage will extend beyond the value in fbreg(-12).
+> byte 12 until the end of reg0 would be available in this version.

     DW_OP_reg0
     DW_OP_undefined